ravenspired/mischiefdetector/README.md

 # The Mischief Detector

+# Warning: This Project is Suspended Until Further Notice.
+No updates will be released until further notice.
+Thank you to everyone for contributing.

 Work resumed from 10-24-2020
 - [x] Ponder the meaning of life
 - [x] Create Dataset from images
 - [x] Create Prototype Model
 - [x] Get Model to Work
 - [x] Create client program to securely take and process screenshots
-- [ ] Integrate client program and the AI
+- [x] Integrate client program and the AI

 dependencies:
 googlevoice